umbralcalc/umbralcalc.github.io/_posts/stochadexII.md

 \end{align}
 $$

-While they look quite abstract, the equations for the mean and covariance above express the core idea behind how the probabilistic reweighting will function.
+While they look quite abstract, the equations for the mean and covariance above express the core idea behind how a 'probabilistic reweighting' algorithm could function.
 By assuming a stationary distribution, we gain the ability to directly estimate the statistics of the probability distribution of the next sample from the stochastic process $P_{{\sf t}+1}(x\vert z)$ from past samples it may have in empirical data; which are represented here by $P_{{\sf t}'}(x'\vert z)$.
+This is the estimation method that we've been leading the calculations towards, and one might call this technique 'empirical probabilistic reweighting'.

 Probabilistic reweighting depends on the stationarity of $P_{{\sf t}+1}(x\vert z)=P_{{\sf t}'}(x\vert z)$ such that, e.g., the relation for the covariance above is applicable.
 The core idea behind it is to represent the past distribution of state values $P_{{\sf t}'}(x'\vert z)$ with the samples from a real time series dataset.
 If the user then specifies a good model for the relationships in this data by providing a weighting function which returns the conditional probability mass